 Read the independent review RV daily conducted on our GroundGrabba ground anchors and see how they compare to other ground stakes on the market.
 They test them against traditional tent pegs and measure the load that they can withstand before pulling out of hard ground and beach sand.
 A little hint – our steel stakes can withstand the most tension out of all the tent pegs, at over 700kg (over 1500lb)!

 Still want to hear what people are saying about GroundGrabba heavy-duty tent pegs that really hold their ground?
-Check out our reviews on our Facebook page
+Check some reviews here

 Compare GroundGrabba screw-in tent pegs to hammer-in tent pegs

 We’ve all been there – hammering in a dozen or more traditional tent pegs and being utterly exhausted afterwards.
 Not to mention how it feels when one or two slip out in high winds and you’re off trying to catch your tarp and secure it again.
 See our demonstration on how our ground anchor stakes compare to hammer-in tent pegs by watching the video below.
 Sometimes the ‘new way’ is simply better!